Timeline: Hong Kong's pro-democracy movement

 July 2003 – Half a million people spill onto Hong Kong's streets to protest against proposed anti-subversion laws.
 The government shelved the proposed legislation and they have not been re-introduced since, even though they are required under the Basic Law.

-April 2004 - China rules that its approval must be sought for any changes to Hong Kong's election laws, giving Beijing the right to veto any moves towards more democracy.
+April, 2004 - China controversially rules out the possibility of universal suffrage in Hong Kong in 2007 and 2008, further slowing the pace of political reform.
+China also rules that its approval must be sought for any changes to Hong Kong's election laws, giving Beijing the right to veto any moves towards more democracy.

-May 2005- Hong Kong's highest court overturns the convictions of eight of the Falun Gong members who were found guilty of causing an obstruction in the territory in 2002.

 December 2007 - Beijing says it will allow the people of Hong Kong to directly elect their own leader in 2017 and their legislators by 2020.